HypeCheck

 What It Doesn't Do

 Not proven to treat or prevent cancer in humans.
-No solid clinical trial evidence it boosts immunity in healthy people.
-Self-reported symptom improvements in surveys don't prove the mushroom caused those improvements.
+No solid human evidence it boosts immunity in healthy people.
 Not a substitute for conventional medical treatment.
-Don't assume 'natural' means safe for everyone — it can flare autoimmune conditions.
+Don't assume it's safe for children or people with autoimmune conditions — it may actually worsen autoimmune diseases.

 Evidence-Based Benefits